Best 3000W Solar Generator for Heavy-Duty Tool Charging

 Is LiFePO4 battery chemistry worth the premium for jobsite use?

 For contractors charging daily, yes — the chemistry difference is significant over time.
-LiFePO4 batteries in the EcoFlow and Jackery Explorer 2000 Plus models are rated for 4,000 cycles to 80% capacity.
+LiFePO4 batteries in the EcoFlow models are rated around 4,000 cycles to 80% capacity, while the Jackery Explorer 2000 Plus is rated around 4,000 cycles to 70% capacity.
 The lithium-ion Jackery Explorer 3000 Pro is rated for 2,000 cycles to 70%.
-If you’re cycling the unit every working day, LiFePO4 effectively doubles the usable lifespan before noticeable degradation.
+If you’re cycling the unit every working day, LiFePO4 can meaningfully extend usable lifespan before noticeable degradation.
 LiFePO4 also handles thermal stress better, which matters for units sitting in service vans or on exposed jobsites in summer heat.

 How much solar panel capacity do I need to keep a 3000W solar generator charged on a jobsite?